lwerdna/workbench/inconsistency-jump-table-recovery-ldr-tbb-tbh/README.md

-tools/scripts/notes for BinaryNinja issue: [Inconsistency in jump table recovery depending on LDR, TBB/TBH #77](https://github.com/Vector35/arch-armv7/issues/77)
+These are tools/scripts/notes for BinaryNinja issue: [Inconsistency in jump table recovery depending on LDR, TBB/TBH #77](https://github.com/Vector35/arch-armv7/issues/77)

 A jump table with load register instruction `LDR` used for dispatching a case produces bad case indices in HLIL: